-3.6 Public and Interagency Participation in ADRs
+3.5 Public and Interagency Participation in ADRs

-Public participation is an importanta required part of the ADR process.
+Public participation is a required part of the ADR process.
 Public notice of antidegradation review findings, solicitations of public comment and maintenance of antidegradation review documents as part of the public record help ensure that interested parties can be engaged and involved throughout the review process.
 In addition, intergovernmental coordination and review is required prior to any action that allows degradation of water quality of a surface water.

-3.6.1 Required Public Notification Process
+3.5.1 Required Public Notification

-Ultimately, tThe completed and signed ADR and associated documentation will be made available for public comment through the processes required for UPDES permits (Figure 2).
+The completed and signed ADR and associated documentation will be made available for public comment through the processes required for permits (Figure 2).
 Typically, the required public notice will occur with the draft UPDES permit just prior to issuance.
 For POTWs that obtain funding from DWQ for construction, the ADR will be public noticed with the Environmental Assessment document and determination, required by NEPA.